containers/qm/README.md

 ## How OOM score adjustment is used in QM

+The Linux host kernel controls ASIL and QM processes.
+The Out-of-Memory (OOM) Killer is part of the Linux kernel's memory management subsystem.
+OOM Killer terminates processes to release RAM in memory-constrained conditions.
 The `oom_score_adj` parameter refers to the Out-of-Memory score adjustment in Linux operating systems.
-The Out-of-Memory (OOM) killer uses the `oom_score_adj` parameter to decide which processes to terminate when the system is critically low on memory.
+The OOM Killer uses the `oom_score_adj` parameter to decide which processes to terminate when the system is critically low on memory.

 By fine-tuning which processes are more likely to be terminated during low-memory situations, critical processes can be protected, which enhances the overall stability of the system.